alexhiggins732/IdentityServer8/README.md

 * [Install]([https://www.microsoft.com/net/download/core#/current](https://dotnet.microsoft.com/en-us/download#/current) the latest .NET 8 SDK
 * Install Git
 * Clone this repo
-* Run `dotnet build src/identityserver8.slm` or `build.sh` in the root of the cloned repo.
+* Run `dotnet build src/IdentityServer.slm` or `build.sh` in the root of the cloned repo.

 ## Documentation
-For project documentation, please visit [readthedocs](https://IdentityServer8.readthedocs.io).
+For project documentation, please visit [readthedocs](https://IdentityServer.readthedocs.io).

-See [here](http://docs.identityserver8.io/en/aspnetcore1/) for the 1.x docs, and [here](http://docs.identityserver8.io/en/aspnetcore2/) for the 2.x docs.
+See [here](http://docs.IdentityServer.io/en/aspnetcore1/) for the 1.x docs, and [here](http://docs.IdentityServer.io/en/aspnetcore2/) for the 2.x docs.

 ## Bug reports and feature requests
 Please use the [issue tracker](https://github.com/mvput/IdentityServer/issues) for that.
 We only support the latest version for free.
 For older versions, you can get a commercial support agreement with us.

 ## Commercial and Community Support
-If you need help with implementing IdentityServer8 or your security architecture in general, there are both free and commercial support options.
+If you need help with implementing IdentityServer or your security architecture in general, there are both free and commercial support options.
-See [here](https://IdentityServer8.readthedocs.io/en/latest/intro/support.html) for more details.
+See [here](https://IdentityServer.readthedocs.io/en/latest/intro/support.html) for more details.

 ## Sponsorship
 If you are a fan of the project or a company that relies on IdentityServer, you might want to consider sponsoring.